Blog

 Make sure you’re doing what’s best for you in retirement!

 Disclaimer: We are not part of or affiliated with the TRS.
 Please confirm your TRS plan options and benefits.
-If you do meet with a Sams/Hockaday, we will ask for more information on the benefits offered to you for a fair comparison of your options.
+If you do meet with a Sams/Hockaday agent, we will ask for more information on the benefits offered to you for a fair comparison of your options.
 All of the TRAIL benefit information published here is publicly available via Illinois.gov.

 Get Your Medicare Planner